clangordon/physics-bioweapon/README.md

 Fun question: if someone develops immunity, will their children be born immune?!

-WARNING SATIRE!!! 🤣🤣 The “élite” men’s 🤣🤣 pink-dildo 🤣🤣 “Eton boys’ club” 🤣🤣 have no defence against the (satirical) Physics Bioweapon 🤣🤣.
-Ironically, their trillions of thermonuclear warheads are rendered irrelevant 🤣🤣 F-CKING HILARIOUS!!
-ABOUT F-CKING TIME!! 🤣🤣

 The Physics Bioweapon follows a modular design.

 * LimeSDR Mini 2.0